meiyihTan/WID3008_Image_Processing/README.md

 # WID3008 Image Processing Assignment - Face recognition with medical masks

+## Objectives
+1. To recognize the identity of a masked individual.
+2. To evaluate the accuracy of the facial recognition net.

 ## Pipeline with training face recognition
-The whole pipeline code for training with detailed description provided in google [colab notebook](https://colab.research.google.com/gist/poltavski/23f242d5e50de9ddd1ade0d7baf8fd83/face_recognition_with_masks.ipynb).
+The whole pipeline code for training with detailed description provided in google [colab notebook](https://colab.research.google.com/drive/1zqF0Zt71xhiP-2u25SzkDmc5CMdx4t1b?usp=sharing).

 ### Test medical masks augmentations
 You can also test masked faces pipeline from this [colab notebook](https://colab.research.google.com/drive/1CCleAFWFaD_8F3dTWJeCrCb_Wamrmoe1?usp=sharing)

-# Article abstract
-## Struggle
+## To overcome
 Identification systems which is we use for unlocking our devices have struggled with medical masks appearing on human faces.

 ## Solution